hashgraph/hedera-services/platform-sdk/docs/proposals/proposal-process.md

 6. Put the draft PR in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) board in the `Draft` status.
 7. Solicit feedback from stakeholders and other design collaborators.
 8. Iterate on the proposal until it is ready for voting.
-All open comments should be resolved.
+All open comments should be resolved while in the draft stage.

 ### Submitting a Proposal for Voting

 When the proposal is ready for voting, take the following steps:

 1. Ensure all comments are resolved.
-9. Mark the as ready for review
+2. Mark the PR as ready for review
-10. Update the status of the PR in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) board to `Voting`
+3. Update the status of the PR in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) board to `Voting`

-Requests for inmaterial changes to the proposal can be addressed by pushing additional commits to the existing proposal PR while in `Voting`.
+Requests for inmaterial changes can be addressed by pushing additional commits to the existing proposal PR while in `Voting`.
 Examples of inmaterial changes are spelling or grammar errors, wording changes that do not modify meaning or intent, and formatting changes.
-Examples of material changes include changes to behaviors or APIs, addition or removal of content, etc. If any material changes are needed, the PR must be closed, and moved to the `Superseded` status.
+Examples of material changes include changes to behaviors or APIs, addition or removal of diagrams, etc. If any material changes are needed, the PR must be closed and moved to the `Superseded` status.
 A new proposal PR is prepared and voting is restarted.
-The `Superseded` PR must reference the new PR.
+The `Superseded` PR must reference the new PR to create an auditable history.

 ---